fac-13/PLHH-ToDo/README.md

 Stretch goals we discussed for the future:
 - [ ] Edit the to-dos so that the user can amend them if the task changes
-- [ ] click on any part of a to-do to mark it as complete so that it's easier for them to check to-dos off
+- [ ] Click on any part of a to-do to mark it as complete so that it's easier for them to check to-dos off
 - [ ] Conditional sort button: only show the sort by doneness button if to do has more than two items
 - [ ] Mark items with high/medium/low priority and sort by priority
 - [ ] Animations